return42/sphkerneldoc/linux_src_doc/include/linux/dma-fence_h.rst

 wait

-    Custom wait implementation, or dma_fence_default_wait.
+    Custom wait implementation, defaults to \ :c:func:`dma_fence_default_wait`\  if not set.

-    Must not be NULL, set to dma_fence_default_wait for default implementation. the dma_fence_default_wait implementation should work for any fence, as long as enable_signaling works correctly.
+    The dma_fence_default_wait implementation should work for any fence, as long as \ ``enable_signaling``\  works correctly.
+This hook allows drivers to have an optimized version for the case where a process context is already available, e.g. if \ ``enable_signaling``\  for the general case needs to set up a worker thread.

     Must return -ERESTARTSYS if the wait is intr = true and the wait was interrupted, and remaining jiffies if fence has signaled, or 0 if wait